BBVAEngineering/ember-cli-polymer-bundler/README.md

 #### autoElementImport

-Indicates whether elements should be imported automatically. ember-cli-polymer-bundler automatically imports elements from bower and npm packages which have the `web-components` keyword and a valid [html import entry point](https://www.polymer-project.org/1.0/docs/tools/polymer-cli#element-project-layout).
+Indicates whether elements should be imported automatically. ember-cli-polymer-bundler automatically imports elements from bower packages which have the `web-components` keyword or a valid [html import entry point](https://www.polymer-project.org/1.0/docs/tools/polymer-cli#element-project-layout).
 All elements at [customelements.io](https://customelements.io/) should be compatible.

 Disable if you want full control over imports yourself.
 Defaults to `true`.